telerik/maui-docs/controls/datagrid/columns/header.md

 Check the [.NET MAUI DataGrid Column Header Styling]({%slug datagrid-columns-styling%}#headerstyle) topic for more information about the styling options you can use.

->tip For more details how to hide the column headers from the DataGrid visualization, review the following articke: [How to Hide Column Headers in a DataGrid for MAUI]({%slug hide-column-headers-maui-datagrid%}).
+>tip For more details how to hide the column headers from the DataGrid visualization, review the following article: [How to Hide Column Headers in a DataGrid for MAUI]({%slug hide-column-headers-maui-datagrid%}).

 ## Header Content Customization